 The name Waiwhakareke translates as (wai) water (whakareke) to plunge a pole.

 From the 1820s European settlers began arriving in the area paving the way for the land clearances of the 1860s.
-Maori activity continued in the area, particularly gum digging and the removal of Kauri from the swamps for use as waka (canoes).
-Over the next 40-50 years – particularly following European confiscation of Maori land after the Land Wars of the 1860s - drainage of the peat wetland increased.
+Maaori activity continued in the area, particularly gum digging and the removal of kauri from the swamps for use as waka (canoes).
+Over the next 40-50 years – particularly following European confiscation of Maaori land after the Land Wars of the 1860s – drainage of the peat wetland increased.
 The draining of the wetlands allowed pastoral farming to establish on the land and it continues today.

-The area containing Waiwhakareke formally came into the city in November 1989, and the boundaries of the city's urban areas have expanded toward WHNP in recent years.
+The area containing Waiwhakareke formally came into the city in November 1989, and the boundaries of the city's urban areas have expanded toward the park in recent years.